nextu1337/hypixel-fragbot/README.md

 # Important
 Your second minecraft account CAN'T have Dungeons unlocked (under Combat Level 5) or must be in Limbo (for that you'll need to wait a bit)<br>
-Otherwise the account will get teleported to the dungeons and I have a feeling it may get banned. (minecraft-protocol simulates a minecraft client and doesn't simulate minecraft's gravity meaning the bot will probably be flying)<br><br>
+Otherwise the account will get teleported to the dungeons and I have a feeling it might get banned. (minecraft-protocol simulates a minecraft client and doesn't simulate minecraft's gravity meaning the bot will probably be flying, mineflayer does that although servers with any anticheat will detect it)<br><br>
-FYI I was lazy when making this project (actually it's a rewrite, the first project was messy)<br>
-Due to that, in config.json you can set fragbot username to whatever you'd like.
+In config.json you can set fragbot username to whatever you'd like.
 Don't worry, it's only used to send webhooks notifs and log stuff<br>
-I suppose I could detect the username once the bot joins, but I don't see the point, if anyone's feeling generous, make a pull request<br>

 # Installation
 To install required modules for the fragbot run install.bat file and wait for npm to install everything
 <br>